+The report does not address the regulatory and operational aspects of the use of UAS or EMC issues related to the UAS avionics.

+Frequencies for U-space are not in the scope of this report.

 (advice: the Executive Summary should provide a short and concise explanation on the purpose of the respective ECC Report and should clearly indicate the covered subjects to which it applies.
 In addition, it should clearly explain the application of the document.)

 TABLE OF CONTENTS